July Gardening Tips

 Continue to spray for leaf spot diseases and powdery mildew if plants are watered by overhead sprinklers.

 Spider mites are a serious problem on arborvitae and needle leaf evergreens during hot weather.
 Spraying once a month makes them worse.
-Apply two miticide sprays a week apart, or according to directions on the package.
+Apply two miticide sprays a week apart, or according to directions on the label.
 Hosing down the plants once a week with plain water also helps.

 Use a lawn week killer for broadleaf weeds.